jscl-project/jscl/README.md

 It will generate a `jscl.js` file in the top of the source tree.
 Now you can open `jscl.html` in your browser and use it.

+You can build also with

+     make

+This will probably only work in SBCL for now.

+We also export

+    (jscl:bootstrap-core)

+if you don't care to build the REPLs.

 ## Status